cedar-ave/resume-generator/README.md

 ### Create a file for your new resume

-Create a Markdown file in the `resumes` directory named for the organization and/or role you're applying to (e.g., `XYZ_Eyewear.md`), add a metadata header like the example below.
+Create a Markdown file in the `resumes` directory named for the organization and/or role you're applying to (e.g., `Company-Name.md`) and add a metadata header like the example below.
 What to enter is documented in [Metadata header](#metadata-header).

-Enter the keywords from the description of the job you're applying to next to a variable name for each role (separated by spaces).
-Note that items for `summary` and `skills` already exist.
+Enter keywords from the description of the job you're applying to:

+- Next to `summaryTags` and `skillsTags` to pull in content relevant to that job
+- Next to `tags` beneath each `titleId` (separated by spaces) to pull in bullets that relate most closely to the job

 ```
 ---
 layout: default
 fileDate: 2023-12-06
-summaryTags: api azure frontEnd
+summaryTags: collaboration learning
 skillsTags: azure editorial coding
 experienceTags:
   - titleId: 1